Saikumar0005/Prediction/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name] at [your-email@example.com].
+For any questions or feedback, please contact Sai Kumar Tiruvidhi at tsaikumar70322@gmail.com.